 Level 2 is conducted in trot, led or unled, the rider is required to complete a course of 5 fences including a cross pole and uprights.
 They should ride correct lines on the approach and after a fence, maintain a balanced jumping position and must make every effort to show an attempt to use light rein contact whilst riding over the jumps.
-Riders should be working in a balanced trot.
 Marks will be deducted if canter is shown outside the shaded area as shown in the Level 2 course plan.
 Marks will also be deducted if the rider is seen to be creating impulsion i.e. kicking or use of the whip to encourage the horse to canter in the shaded area.
 If the horse is seen to be in canter from its own forwardness when landing after fence 1 and fence 4, this is permitted.
 The class is not timed.